Atrocities in the Congo Free State: Causes

 Historians generally agree that a dramatic reduction in the overall size of the Congolese population occurred during the two decades of Free State rule in the Congo.
 It is argued that the reduction in the Congo was atypical and can be attributed to the direct and indirect effects of colonial rule, including disease and falling birthrate.

 The historian Adam Hochschild argued that the dramatic fall in the Free State population was the result of a combination of "murder", "starvation, exhaustion and exposure", "disease" and "a plummeting birth rate".
 Sleeping sickness was also a major cause of fatality at the time.
 Opponents of Leopold's rule stated, however, that the administration itself was to be considered responsible for the spreading of the epidemic.
-Although it is impossible to be sure in the absence of records, violence and murder represented only a portion of the total.
-In a local study of the Kuba and Kete peoples, the historian Jan Vansina estimated that violence accounted for the deaths of less than five percent of the population.
+Violence and murder were likely not the primary causes of deaths, though detailed statistics are unavailable due to a lack of records.
+In a local study of the Kuba and Kete peoples, the historian Jan Vansina estimated that violence accounted for the deaths of less than five per cent of the population.

 Diseases imported by Arab traders, European colonists and African porters ravaged the Congolese population and "greatly exceeded" the numbers killed by violence.
 Smallpox, sleeping sickness, amoebic dysentery, venereal diseases (especially syphilis and gonorrhea), and swine influenza were particularly severe.
 Lawyer Raphael Lemkin attributed the quick spread of disease in Congo to the indigenous soldiers employed by the state, who moved across the country and had sex with women in many different places, thus spreading localised outbreaks across a larger area.
 Sleeping sickness, in particular, was "epidemic in large areas" of the Congo and had a high mortality rate.
 In 1901 alone, it is estimated that as many as 500,000 Congolese died from sleeping sickness.

-Vansina estimated that five percent of the Congolese population perished from swine influenza.
-In areas in which dysentery became endemic, between 30 and 60 percent of the population could die.
+Vansina estimated that five per cent of the Congolese population perished from swine influenza.
+In areas in which dysentery became endemic, between 30 and 60 per cent of the population could die.
 Vansina also pointed to the effects of malnutrition and food shortages in reducing immunity to the new diseases.
 The disruption of African rural populations may have helped to spread diseases further.
 Nevertheless, historian Roger Anstey wrote that "a strong strand of local, oral tradition holds the rubber policy to have been a greater cause of death and depopulation than either the scourge of sleeping sickness or the periodic ravages of smallpox."

 It is also widely believed that birth rates fell during the period too, meaning that the growth rate of the population fell relative to the natural death rate.
 Vansina, however, notes that precolonial societies had high birth and death rates, leading to a great deal of natural population fluctuation over time.
 Among the Kuba, the period 1880 to 1900 was actually one of population expansion.